zhangyihome/code-push-cli/TROUBLESHOOTING.md

 Use the ES6 decorator.
 Or if using sync() or the advanced API:

-When are you calling sync()?
+When are you calling `sync()`?
 Is it on button press, resume, app start?
+We prescribe calling `sync()` on start at minimum, but if you don't call it there you should call `CodePush.notifyApplicationReady()`.
+On the first run of the app, if we don't detect this call, we assume there has been some kind of crash and roll back the app.

-The way our rollback mechanism works is it relies on a function called CodePush.notifyApplicationReady() to be called.
-If this is not called on the first run of the app, it will be rolled back.
-CodePush.sync() calls this function internally so that you don’t have to worry about it, and we assume that you call it on app start at minimum.
-If you don’t do that then you will likely be rolled back, and you should add either a call to sync() or notifyApplicationReady() on app start.
+If a package was specifically installed and then rolled back, that package is 'black-listed' and won't be installed again, even if you patch it.
+You can release a new package with different contents though.

 ### Getting a 400 error on updateCheck